deckhouse/deckhouse/ee/modules/030-cloud-provider-openstack/docs/CONFIGURATION.md

 If you need to configure a module because, say, you have a bare metal cluster and you need to enable additional instances from vSphere, then refer to the [How to configure a Hybrid cluster in vSphere](faq.html#how-do-i-create-a-hybrid-cluster) section.

-> **Note!** If the parameters provided below are changed, the **existing Machines are NOT redeployed** (new machines will be created with the updated parameters).
+> **Note!** If the parameters provided below are changed, the **existing `Machines` are NOT redeployed** (new `Machines` will be created with the updated parameters).
 Redeployment is only performed when `NodeGroup` and `OpenStackInstanceClass` parameters are changed.
-You can learn more in the [node-manager](../../modules/040-node-manager/faq.html#how-do-i-redeploy-ephemeral-machines-in-the-cloud-with-a-new-configuration). module's documentation.
+You can learn more in the [node-manager](../../modules/040-node-manager/faq.html#how-do-i-redeploy-ephemeral-machines-in-the-cloud-with-a-new-configuration) module's documentation.
 To authenticate using the `user-authn` module, you need to create a new `Generic` application in the project's Crowd.

 {% include module-settings.liquid %}